nazar-pc/CleverStyle-Framework/docs/backend-advanced/Routing.md

 `path` and `sub_path` are two levels of routing supported by system core, and they should be non-numeric (purely numeric elements are ignored here and next path element will be taken), everything else might be implemented by developer if needed.

-### Before routing
-Before any type of routing `working_dir/prepare.php` file will be included if present.

 ### Files-based routing
 This type of routing is very simple.